Avaiga/taipy-doc/docs/tutorials/complete_applications/understanding_gui/index.md

 ## Using Notebooks

-This **Getting Started** is for Python scripts (*.py*) only.
+This **Tutorial** is for Python scripts (*.py*) only.
 If you want to use **Jupyter Notebooks**, download this [notebook](https://docs.taipy.io/en/latest/getting_started/getting-started-gui/getting_started.ipynb).

 ## Taipy Studio

-Taipy Studio is a VS Code extension that provides an autocompletion of Taipy visual elements.
-The creation of a Taipy application can be done more easily and quickly through Taipy Studio.
+[Taipy Studio](https://docs.taipy.io/en/latest/manuals/studio/) is a VS Code extension that provides an auto-completion of Taipy visual elements.
+Creating a Taipy application can be done more easily and quickly through Taipy Studio.

 So, without further delay, let's begin to code!